jimleewidjaya/Simple-Cloud-Storage/README.md

 # Simple-Cloud-Storage

+a service used to upload and download files that are limited by the ownership of the uploader

 ## Requests

 1. Login
 2. Logout
 3. Upload File
-4. View All Uploaded File (by Uploader)
+4. View Uploaded File
 5. Download File

 ### Request 1: Login